apache/hadoop/hadoop-submarine/hadoop-submarine-core/src/site/markdown/QuickStart.md

 - Run 'mvn install -DskipTests' from Hadoop source top level once.

 - Navigate to hadoop-submarine folder and run 'mvn clean package'.

+    - By Default, hadoop-submarine is built based on hadoop 3.1.2 dependencies.
+      Both yarn service runtime and tony runtime are built.
+      You can also add a parameter of "-Phadoop-3.2" to specify the dependencies to hadoop 3.2.0.

+    - Hadoop-submarine can support hadoop 2.9.2 and hadoop 2.7.4 as well.
+      You can add "-Phadoop-2.9" to build submarine based on hadoop 2.9.2.
+      For example:
+      ```
+      mvn clean package -Phadoop-2.9
+      ```
+      As yarn service is based on hadoop 3.*, so only tony runtime is built in this case.